How Do Dolphins Sleep?

 Unlike humans who can sleep through the night, dolphins must come up for air so their sleeping patterns are very different from ours.
 When dolphins sleep, they take turns resting one side of their brain at a time by closing the corresponding eye.

-For example, the left eye will be closed when the right side of the brain is asleep.
-Dolphins usually sleep close to the surface of the water, either staying afloat still or swimming slowly.
-When dolphins are in shallow water, they will sometimes sleep on the ocean floor and rise to the surface regularly to take a breath.
+For example, the left eye closes when the right brain sleeps.
+Dolphins often sleep near the water’s surface, either floating still or swimming slowly.
+In shallow water, they might sleep on the ocean floor, rising to the surface regularly for air.

 What Happens When a Dolphin Completely Loses Consciousness In Their Sleep?